catdino002/D-D-nuclear-medow/vinc forest.md

 GAMEPLAY for weaponry found here
 ---
-3d6+2 for regrowing the forest gain charges by milling dried horse blood with 10 different dried flowers and cast light the dust on fire to gain 10 charges
+3d6+2 int for regrowing the forest gain charges by milling dried horse blood with 10 different dried flowers and cast light the dust on fire to gain 10 charges

 BUILDING DESTRUCTION